skatejs/named-slots/README.md

 ## How

-What this polyfill does is override native methods so that it can check added / removed elements for a `slot` attribute, or uses a default slot.
-It uses this slot as a property name and sets that property with an array of nodes that correspond to that slot based on which DOM methods were called.
+What this polyfill does is override native methods so that it can check added / removed elements for a `slot` attribute, or use a default.
+It uses this slot as a property name and sets that property with information regarding the change.
 From there, you do the work.

-On top of this, it needs to report only the nodes that are contained in slots from native accessors like `chilNodes` and `children`.
+On top of this, it needs to report only the nodes that are contained in slots from native accessors such as `chilNodes`, `children`, etc.

 For example, let's assume we have some initial content.
 This is what your consumer would write.